 To use Pants's Docker support you must enable the appropriate backend:

 backend_packages = [ ... "pants.backend.experimental.docker", ... ]

 We expect the Docker backend to graduate out of the "experimental" area soon!

 A Docker image is built from a recipe specified by a Dockerfile.
 When you build Docker images with Pants, instead of running

 docker on the Dockerfile directly, you let Pants do that for you.

-You can autogenerate initial BUILD files for your Docker images, using tailor:
+You can generate initial BUILD files for your Docker images, using tailor:

-$ ./pants tailor Created src/docker/app1/BUILD: - Added docker_image target src/docker/app1:docker Created src/docker/app2/BUILD: - Added docker_image target src/docker/app2:docker
+$ ./pants tailor Created src/docker/app1/BUILD: - Add docker_image target docker Created src/docker/app2/BUILD: - Add docker_image target docker

 Or you can add them manually, such as: